Fulton Street station (New York City Subway): 1970s to 1990s

-In 1982, the Urban Mass Transportation Administration gave a $66 million grant to the New York City Transit Authority.
-Part of the grant was to be used for the renovation of several subway stations, including Fulton Street's IRT platforms.
-In the 1990s, the BMT and IND platforms at the Fulton Street station were renovated.
-However, none of the IRT platforms had ever received a substantial renovation since their opening.
-In late 1996, as part of a pilot program to reduce overcrowding, the Metropolitan Transportation Authority painted orange boxes on the Lexington Avenue Line platforms, and it employed platform attendants during rush hours.
+In late 1996, as part of a pilot program to reduce overcrowding, the MTA placed orange decals on the Lexington Avenue Line platforms with the words "Step Aside" and employed platform attendants during rush hours.
 Additionally, to reduce dwell times, the MTA started enforcing a policy that required conductors to close their doors after 45 seconds.
 This trial was shortly expanded to other stations.
+These policies reduced dwell times by about six seconds per train, allowing the MTA to operate an extra train during rush hours.